Breakfast Charcuterie Board

 Description

-Create a beautiful breakfast charcuterie board filled with sweet and savory items.
-Perfect for brunch, holidays, and entertaining!
+A beautiful breakfast charcuterie board with sweet and savory picks — perfect for brunch, holidays, and feeding a crowd in minutes.

 Ingredients